 - Client App ID for Twitter Ads/API (numerical ID for app that sends events to Twitter)

 - Test advertiser accounts (create these accounts on business.twitter.com)

 - Timeline of delivery for tracking provider endpoint & credentials

 - Timeline of delivery for self serve UI implementation

 - Video walkthrough of campaign setup flow on tracking provider’s site

 This document describes the integration details for the Mobile App Conversion Tracking (MACT) including the self-serve advertiser flow, authorization process, as well as details of how the real-time conversion and attribution flow works.

 In order to enable tracking partner to implement MACT, Twitter may provide tracking provider with full technical documentation for the Twitter Ads API.
 However, despite any additional access or information provided via such documentation, tracking partner may use the Twitter Ads API only as expressly stated in this integration spec, and any other uses of the Twitter Ads API are prohibited.

 Advertiser Self-Serve Overview

-- Advertisers will get redirected to the tracking provider’s website, and setup their app tracking in the partner side.
-The partner will request the advertiser to authenticate through Twitter ads API, and choose which mobile app and event type needs to be tracked, and the partner website will call back the Twitter Ads API to set up the tracking.
+- Advertisers will get redirected to the mobile measurement partner’s (MMP) website and set up their app tracking in the partner side.
+The partner will request the advertiser to authenticate through Twitter ads API, choose which mobile app and event type needs to be tracked, and the MMP will call back the Twitter Ads API to set up the tracking.